 The Bachelor of Nursing Program is a four-year degree program.
 This degree program prepares students for professional careers as Registered Nurses in a variety of settings.
-Students will benefit from the program's learner-centred approach and a strong emphasis on nursing practice preparation and specialization opportunities.
+Students will benefit from the program's learner-centred approach and strong emphasis on nursing practice preparation and specialization opportunities.
 The program is offered over four Fall and Winter academic years with required Spring Semesters.
 Most courses will be offered in both the Fall and the Winter Semesters.
+Students may be required to complete a Summer semester in order to complete all required courses in four years.
 Students completing all degree requirements will be awarded a Bachelor of Nursing (BN) degree from Mount Royal University.